Akado2009/k8s-team-crd/DEVELOPER.md

   	// resource was created (true) or deleted (false)
   	//
   	// if there is an error in getting the key from the index
-  	// then we want to retry this particular queue key a certain
+  	// then we want to retry this particular Queue key a certain
-  	// number of times (5 here) before we forget the queue key
+  	// number of times (5 here) before we forget the Queue key
   	// and throw an error
-  	item, exists, err := c.informer.GetIndexer().GetByKey(keyRaw)
+  	item, exists, err := c.Informer.GetIndexer().GetByKey(keyRaw)
   	if err != nil {
-  		if c.queue.NumRequeues(key) < 5 {
+  		if c.Queue.NumRequeues(key) < 5 {
-  			c.logger.Errorf("Controller.processNextItem: Failed processing item with key %s with error %v, retrying", key, err) c.queue.AddRateLimited(key)
+  			c.Logger.Errorf("Controller.processNextItem: Failed processing item with key %s with error %v, retrying", key, err) c.Queue.AddRateLimited(key)
   		} else {
-  			c.logger.Errorf("Controller.processNextItem: Failed processing item with key %s with error %v, no more retries", key, err) c.queue.Forget(key) utilruntime.HandleError(err)
+  			c.Logger.Errorf("Controller.processNextItem: Failed processing item with key %s with error %v, no more retries", key, err) c.Queue.Forget(key) utilruntime.HandleError(err)
   		}
   	}